mikegehard/ai-assisted-agile-agents/playbooks/commit-messages.md

 context to an AI assistant we use to help us understand the codebase and how it has evolved over time.

-## Recommendation
+## Recommendations
-Allow AI assistants to generate the subject of the commit message based on the diffs but require the developer to provide the "why" of the change in the body.
+ - Allow AI assistants to generate the subject of the commit message based on the diffs but require the developer to provide the "why" of the change in the body.

+- Combine this with the (content writing playbook)[content-writing.md] to both speed up and improve the quality of your commit messages.

+    Use `git config --global core.editor "code --wait"` to open VS Code as the default editor for commit messages.
+    This will allow you to use Copilot to help you generate the commit message.

 ## Example prompts
 [Aider prompt](https://github.com/Aider-AI/aider/blob/main/aider/prompts.py#L8)